Sogn og Fjordane

 The Sognefjord is Norway's longest fjord and one of its arms, the Nærøyfjord, is on UNESCO's World Heritage List.

-There are wonderful adventures waiting for you along the fjord coast in the county of Sogn og Fjordane.
+There are wonderful adventures to be had along the fjord coast in the county of Sogn og Fjordane.

 Explore some of Norway’s greatest highlights on a journey through the mountains of Hallingdal and Norefjell to the fjords of Hardanger and Sognefjord.